Tom-Latimer/emergency_waitlist/README.md

 #### Login Process

   - **Primary Key Requirement:** To log in, patients must enter a unique identifier, typically their patient ID, which acts as a primary key in the database.
-  - **Security Measures:** The login process is secured to ensure that only the entry of a valid primary key grants access to the patient's account, safeguarding against unauthorized access.
+  - **Assumptions:** The login process assumes that in a fully implemented system, the unique login would be sent to user emails.
+However, this is not implemented in this system so please use any of the following keys to login: 1, 2, 3, 4, or 5.

 #### Account Management